 Cookies to Include in Your Cookie Box

-Here are a list of cookies from this year's 12 Days of Christmas Cookies to inspire you!
+Here are a list of Christmas Cookies to inspire you!

 Chewy, chocolatey brownie cookies with crinkly, shiny tops, gooey centers and a sprinkle of flaky sea salt.
 Find the recipe here.